rmsk2/c64_2048/README.md

 The game is won by the player when a tile with the value 2 to the power of eleven or 2048 appears on the playing field.
 The game is over if no valid moves are left.
-A move is valid, when it changes the contents of the playing field either by moving at least one tile or by creating at lest a new tile by merging two adjacent (in the direction of the move/shift chosen by the player) tiles of the same value.
+A move is valid, when it changes the contents of the playing field either by moving at least one tile or by creating at least a new tile by merging two adjacent (in the direction of the move/shift chosen by the player) tiles of the same value.

 Screenshot:![](/t2048.png?raw=true "Screenshot of game")